Hazel Marie Losh: University of Michigan's "number one football fan"

 Losh prided herself on the fact that she witnessed the very first football game ever played in Michigan Stadium in 1927 against her alma mater, Ohio Wesleyan.
 Many football fans at the time knew her for her pre-game tradition of walking across the football field at every game, escorted across the field by the M Club as the players ran onto the field under the “Go Blue” banner.

-In a humorous anecdote, Losh is quoted as saying:"Due to a minor mix-up at the Baylor game last year, I didn’t make my usual crossing.
+Losh was quoted as saying, "Due to a minor mix-up at the Baylor game last year, I didn’t make my usual crossing.
 The game turned out to be a tie.
-Everyone said it happened because I hadn’t made my lucky trip," she chuckles.Losh continued to attend games and carry on this tradition even up to a week before her death.
+Everyone said it happened because I hadn’t made my lucky trip."
+Losh continued to attend games and carry on this tradition even up to a week before her death.
 In this final game against Duke University, she was escorted onto the field in a wheelchair by her physician, University of Michigan surgeon Dr. Errol E. Erlandson.

 It was for her passionate devotion to the sport that Losh was given the title of “Homecoming Queen for Life” by U-M fraternities in 1966 and an honorary Michigan letterman's sweater.

 Losh was known to be particularly endeared by the university's football players due to her keen interest and fondness of intercollegiate sports.
 Some highly successful professional athletes taught by Losh include Tom Keating of the Oakland Raiders and Pittsburgh Steelers, Rich Volk of the Baltimore Colts, and Mike Bass of the Washington Redskins.
 One individual that Losh regarded as “a good student and a great athlete” was Tom Harmon, who went on to become a Heisman trophy winner and prominent sportscaster.

 This fondness Losh had for U-M's athletes led to the start of a prominent rumor about Losh's grading scale that stated, “A for athletes, B for boys, and C for co-eds.”
 Losh's response to this was, "And D for the dummies who believed it.